 Dry eye is a common and often chronic problem, particularly in older adults.
 It is an eye condition caused by a chronic lack of sufficient lubrication and moisture on the surface of the eye.
-Consequences of dry eyes range from subtle to severe and can lead to constant eye irritation to significant inflammation and even scarring of the front surface of the eye.
+Consequences of dry eyes range from subtle to severe.
+They can lead to constant eye irritation, significant inflammation, and even scarring of the front surface of the eye.

 Living with dry eye can be a challenge, but the following tips are simple things you can do to help relieve some of the symptoms of dry eye.

-- Avoid too much air movement.
-Fans, wind and hair dryers can make your eyes even drier, so you should limit your exposure to them.
+2. Avoid too much air movement.
+Fans, wind, and hair dryers can make your eyes even drier, so you should limit your exposure to them.
 If you are going to be outside on a windy day, wear a pair of wraparound sunglasses to reduce the chance of wind blowing directly into your eyes.

-- Avoid cigarette smoke.
-There are already a lot of good reasons not to smoke or be exposed to second-hand smoke, but cigarette smoke can irritate your dry eyes so stay away from it.
+5. Avoid cigarette smoke.
+There are already a lot of good reasons not to smoke or be exposed to second-hand smoke, but cigarette smoke can irritate dry eyes.
 Smoking can also increase your risk of developing dry eye in the first place.

-- Warm compresses and eyelid washing.
+6. Use warm compresses and wash your eyelids.
 Putting warm compresses on your eyes and then gently washing your eyelids with baby shampoo can help release the oil in your eyelids’ glands, thus improving the quality of your tears.
 Make sure you rinse all of the soap away from your eyes when you are finished.